 If you only have sunny days before planting, set outside in the morning sun for an hour or so the first day, then 2 hours, then 3 hours, etc for about a week and then you can plant.

-19. Plant tomato and pepper transplants deep
+19. Plant tomato transplants deep

 For extra long tomato plants, you can even bury the stem horizontally if you aren’t able to dig deep enough.